 Okay, now to evaluate your numbers:

 Housing Your rent is probably reasonable for your area, but your total housing costs — rent, utilities, and water are eating up 50 percent of your income.
 Thirty-five to 40 percent is an acceptable level; you are in the danger zone.
 If you can negotiate a better price for rent, do it.
-If not, you must make the other expenses smaller.
+If not, you must make the other expenses smaller or move to a new location.

 Phone, internet, cable and cell phone are grabbing 13 percent of your income.
 You should be able to trim these expenses.
 Try losing your landline and researching different options for your cell phone – rates are always changing, we use T-Mobile and with 5 users on a family plan only pay about $28 per person for unlimited talk, text and data.